Robotics-CentraleNantes/ping360_sonar/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 ## Overview

 A python ROS package for the [BlueRobotics] [Ping360] Sonar.
-The package has been tested under [ROS] melodic and Ubuntu 16.04.
+The package has been tested under [ROS] melodic under Ubuntu 16.04 and noetic under Unbuntu 20.04.
 This code is mostly experimental, expect that it changes often.

 **Keywords:** ROS, package, ping360, ping360 emulator